 4 Tips to Help Your Baby Sleep Better in 2019

 For babies who wake up early or are more sensitive to light, I’d recommend investing in some blackout blinds.
 I’ve had many parents tell me it’s the best money they ever spent (in addition to a sleep coach that is!)
-I’ve got my favorites listed, here!

-3. Keep it Boring
+3. Make it boring